brevettiai/brevettiai-docs/docs/developers/python-sdk-brevettiai/README.md

 ---
-description: Introduction to the Python SDK Criterion Core and why you should use it
+Description: Introduction to the Python SDK Criterion Core and why you should use it
 ---

 # Python SDK - Brevetti AI package